 How some things become an imperative part of your world, possess the power to make your world upside down.
 Have you ever wondered what will happen if you lose it?
 Have you been through any of such situations?
 I have been, recently…

 Do you own something that has lately become close and meaningful to you?
-Things that you actually depend on so much that if you lose it, you will be dragged a step back in your life.
-Somethings are so precious that replacing it can be a huge task AND sometimes you might never be able to replace it.
+Things that you actually depend on so much that if you lose them, you will be dragged a step back in your life.
+Somethings are so precious that replacing them can be a huge task and… sometimes you might never be able to replace them.

-This story is about me losing my phone in Dubai, seems not a big deal but meant a great deal to me…
+This story is about me losing my phone in Dubai, does not seem a big deal but meant a great deal to me…

 It was the last day of my tour in Dubai, my flight was at 08:50 pm from terminal 1, Dubai International Airport.
 I was having an awesome time, away from the office but still working.
 Being a travel blogger, you need to work more during your holidays.

-Shopping bags in the cabinet, used clothes in the bathroom, and I am still in the bed.
+Shopping bags in the cabinet, some clothes hanging in the bathroom, and I am still in the bed.
 It’s 10 am and I am late for breakfast!
 I have to pack my bags before 12 pm and more importantly, reach “My Square” for breakfast before 11 am.

 I had already snoozed my alarm, my only escape to laziness was my phone, connecting me to my readers and to this amazing world.
 Like every morning, I routed for my phone, scrolled through my e-mails, messages, and all my social media accounts.